 - Presence of latissimus dorsi muscle,

-- Degree of chest wall deformity.
+- The degree of chest wall deformity.

 Chest deformity can be reconstructed with the latissimus dorsi muscle as early as age 13 years.
 Rib abnormalities if severe, need to be addressed.